 Current standard sealed - Target standard unsealed.

-(Categories RA 1, RA 4 and UA 3)
+(Categories RA 1, and UA 3)

 The sealed pavement will be maintained as usual (including normal reseals) until such time as the underlying pavement fails.
-The future of the road will then be considered under Council's "Evaluation of Sealed Roads" policy.
-If appropriate, the road will then be down graded to either an all weather road, or, in some cases an unpaved road.
+The future of the road will then be considered under the Council's Assets & Operations Guideline.
+If appropriate, the road will then be downgraded to either an all-weather road, or in some cases, an unpaved road.

 Current standard unsealed - Target standard sealed.

-(Categories RL 2 or UA 1)
+(Categories RC 2 or UA 2)

-The road will be maintained at its current standard as a gravel road until funds are available for upgrade.
-The work will then be programmed through the ten year Capital Works Program.
+The road will be maintained at its current standard as a gravel road until funds are available for an upgrade.
+The work will then be programmed through future Capital Works Programs.

-Current standard unpaved - Target standard all weather surface.
-(Categories RL 2 or UA 1)
+• Current standard unpaved - Target standard all weather surface.
+(Categories RC 2 or UA 2)

-Where a road is currently unpaved and the target standard is all weather surface, the road will be firstly assessed to decide if the existing in-situ material will provide adequate all weather access in the long term.
+Where a road is currently unpaved and the target standard is all weather surface, the road will be firstly assessed to decide if the existing in-situ material will provide adequate all-weather access in the long term.
 If so, the road will not be altered.
-If the in-situ material will not provide adequate access in the long term the road will be maintained at its current standard until funds for upgrade can be made available in the ten year Capital Works Program.
+If the in-situ material will not provide adequate access in the long term the road will be maintained at its current standard until funds for upgrade can be made available in the five-year Capital Works Program.

-Roads that are currently of lower standard than the target standard will be maintained to the existing standard until major rehabilitation or construction works take place.
-However when a road is upgraded or fully reconstructed Council will endeavour to construct the new roads to the target specification.
+Roads that are currently of a lower standard than the target standard will be maintained to the existing standard until major rehabilitation or construction works take place.
+However, when a road is upgraded, or fully reconstructed, the Council will endeavour to construct the new roads to the target specification.
 (Note: For the purposes of this clause Routine resealing or patching of sealed roads and gravel resheeting of gravel roads are not considered to be major rehabilitation or construction.)

-In some instances the existing road is of a higher standard than is now justified.
+In some instances, the existing road is of a higher standard than is now justified.
 These roads will be treated as follows:

-For an existing sealed road where traffic volumes no longer justify a sealed road, the seal will be maintained in the usual manner (including periodic reseals) until such time as the underlying pavement fails.
-The future of the road will then be considered under Council's "Evaluation of Sealed Roads" policy.
+1. For an existing sealed road where traffic volumes no longer justify a sealed road, the seal will be maintained in the usual manner (including periodic reseals) until such time as the underlying pavement fails.
+The future of the road will then be considered under Council's Road Asset Management Plan and Evaluation of Sealed Roads Guideline.

 For an existing sealed road where the existing seal is wider than that indicated by the hierarchy, the seal will be maintained in the usual manner (including periodic reseals) until such time as the underlying pavement fails.
 If traffic volumes at that time provide justification, the road will be reconstructed to the width shown in the hierarchy.
+This clause excludes urban roads and streets.